Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/operations/Managing_transfer_states.md

 title: "Manage  transfers"
 linkTitle: "Transfers"
 weight: 160
---- This section describes transfers, and how to create and manage your transfer operations using {{< TransferCFT/axwayvariablesComponentShortName  >}}.
+---This section describes transfers, and how to create and manage your transfer operations using {{< TransferCFT/axwayvariablesComponentShortName  >}}.

 {{< TransferCFT/axwayvariablesComponentShortName  >}} can execute both file and message transfers.
 A transfer